DjSeth1/api-webserver/README.md

 The database that wil store the data and relationships in the Barbershop API consists of 4 tables; Users, Serivces, Barbers and Appointments.

-Each table has columns that represent an attribute, the tables include a primary key denoted by the table’s ID, which makes the table uniquely identifiable when using it to relate other tables in the databse.
+Each table has columns that represent an attribute, the tables include a primary key denoted by the table’s ID, which makes the table uniquely identifiable when using it to relate other tables in the database.
 There are also Foreign keys that are used particularly in the Appointments table.

-Relationships between these tables will be built by associating the primary key in one table with an extra attribute in another table known as a foreign key.
+Relationships between these tables will be built by associating the primary key in one table with a foreign key attribute in another table known and denoted FK as seen in the ERD.
 The foreign keys are also termed id, but they are prefixed with the table with which they are associated.
+For example in appointments, user_id is Foreign key that comes from the primary key of the user table.

 As you can see in the ERD.
 The primary keys of ‘users’, ‘services’ and ‘barbers ‘are used as foreign keys in ‘appointments’.
 This shows that there is a relationship between these tables.
 The foreign keys are named as the foreign key id to denote that this key is coming from the primary key of another table which is named.
 For example ‘user_id FK’ in ‘appointments’ is related to the ‘users’ table.